 3. 'Holding YUSU to Account'

 The perennial rallying cry for any anti-establishment candidate seeking to become that which they profess to despise; accountability and transparency have been constant themes throughout YUSU elections gone by.
-When in office these champions of the common man will keep us all up-to-date with the ins and outs of what YUSU is doing, forgetting that such ins and outs are mind-numbingly boring to the average student.
-It’s difficult to be a pressure group when you’re running to be the public face of ‘the system’, but at least a couple of hopefuls will surely give it a go regardless.
+When in office these champions of the common man will keep us up-to-date with the ins and outs of all YUSU's machinations, forgetting that such ins and outs are invariably mind-numbingly dull.
+It's difficult to be a pressure group when you're running to be the public face of 'the system', but a couple of hopefuls will surely give it a go regardless.

 4. Free Speech

-Getting through YUSU elections without a flare-up over free speech would be like getting through Wimbledon with no rain – there’s no reason why it shouldn’t happen, but you just know it’s not going to.
-Safe spaces, trigger warnings, no platforming – all the old favourites are liable to appear at any minute and transform civil discourse into madness.
-If you’re having a dull Friday, go along to a candidate debate, ask ‘would you no-platform Germaine Greer?’, and then lie back and watch the carnage unfold.
-Yes, free speech has got the lot – a genuinely important topic that’s usually riotously entertaining.
+Getting through YUSU elections without a flare-up over free speech would be like getting through Wimbledon with no rain - there's no reason why it shouldn't happen, but you just know it's not going to.
+Safe spaces, trigger warnings, no platforming - all the old favourites are liable to appear at any minute and transform civil discourse into madness.
+If you're having a dull Friday, go along to a candidate debate, ask 'would you no-platform Germaine Greer?', and then lie back and watch the carnage unfold.
+Free speech has got the lot; political poignancy, vast entertainment value, and most importantly, reams of column inches.

-Money talks.
-Last year presidential candidate Oliver Wilson offered to forego entirely the President’s £18 000 pre-tax salary, a grand gesture that backfired somewhat with unnecessarily snarky mutterings of ‘it’s alright for some’.
-Furthermore, with the TEF, HE Bill and NSS all high on the agenda (Google them, I have a word limit to stick to), tuition fees will once more be in the spotlight after an inflation-aligned raise for all in- coming students.
+As ever, money talks.
+Last year presidential candidate Oliver Wilson offered to forego entirely the President's £18 000 pre-tax salary, a grand gesture that backfired somewhat with unnecessarily snarky mutterings of 'it's alright for some'.
+With the TEF, HE Bill and NSS all high on the agenda (Google them, I have a word count to stick to), tuition fees will once again be in the spotlight after an inflation-aligned raise for all incoming students.
 Fee-loving candidates have not historically found favour with the electorate, and this looks unlikely to change.